-Translated into complete English, step 1 above would mean: "Start on the Map Page.
+In clearer terms, step 1 (above) means: "Start on the Map Page.
 Press the Menu key twice.
 Next, repeatedly press (or press and hold) the down arrow key to scroll down the menu and select (highlight) the My Trails menu command.
 Finally, press the Enter key."

-Step 2 would mean: "Press the down arrow key repeatedly to scroll to the trail named Trail 1, and press Enter.
+Step 2: "Press the down arrow key repeatedly to scroll to the trail named Trail 1, and press Enter.
 Next, press the right arrow key and then the down arrow key to highlight the Navigate command, then press Enter."